in person or via zoom

 Fact: Students are hungry for practice tips and a new kind of empowered, positive truly 21st century approach in the practice room.
 As a workshop presenter, Susanna Klein folds the latest positive psychology research and high performance tips into wildly dynamic, entertaining, and interactive workshops with students.
 Workshops have kept students buzzing long after the standing ovation.
 Workshops help students progress faster, become smart practicers, and take charge of their own destiny.

-So much time, so little to do, and so much Netflix to catch up on.
+Goals are easy, but habits is where the rubber meets the road.
 When the Coronavirus shut down schools and concert halls across the United States, it also crushed motivation.
 Key elements of the musical process went offline: discipline structure, friends, rewards, deadlines.

 This workshop is designed to provide simple solutions for complex musicians based on research from the human behavioral sciences.
 The scientific literature can show us how to build - or restore - a practice habit.
 The same principles can be used to lengthen, deepen, and widen our practice, and make it more fun and fulfilling.